 On our first trip we ignored Hyperdia and boarded a Nozomi for Hiroshima.
 The conductor was understanding.
 He wrote out the details of the trains we should take and their times (it agreed exactly with the Hyperdia suggestion).
 He then allowed us to get off at the next station and not pay any surcharge.
 Another experience of understanding and graciousness which we found in Japan.

 The train system can be quite confusing in places like Kyoto.
-There are many lines, many platforms and sometimes the numbering is not that easy to follow.
+There are many lines, many platforms and sometimes even the numbering is not that easy to follow.

 First stop is the travel information centre at the station or airport.
 In the major tourist towns, they often have good ideas of the best (and the cheapest!) ways to visit local attractions.